Sayonara382/ipapatch/README.md

-  --dylib path      the path to the dylib to use instead of the embedded zxPluginsInject --inplace         takes priority over --output, use this to overwrite the input file --noconfirm       skip interactive confirmation when not using --inplace, overwriting a file that already exists, etc
+  --dylib path      the path to the dylib to use instead of the embedded zxPluginsInject --inplace         takes priority over --output, use this to overwrite the input file --noconfirm       skip interactive confirmation when not using --inplace, overwriting a file that already exists, etc --plugins-only    only inject into plugin binaries (not the main executable)

 info:
   -h, --help        show usage and exit